guilh-n-l/AWSWebServer/README.md

 ### Back-end

-The back-end of the application was design in java using the SpringBoot framework using the Model Viewer Controller (MVC) design pattern.
+The back-end of the application was designed in java using the SpringBoot framework using the Model Viewer Controller (MVC) design pattern.

 ### Front-end